flex-development/sneusers/README.md

    - `$TLD` is your top-level domain
    - `$VM_IP_STG` is the IP address of your staging virtual machine instance
    - `$VM_IP` is the IP address of your production virtual machine instance

+   afterwards:

+   - `ping` each host to make sure they resolve

 ### Running Services